-For 25 years, the California Primary Care Association (CPCA) has promoted access to quality, affordable, and comprehensive healthcare services in communities across the state.
-As the representative of more than 1,300 nonprofit community health centers, CPCA provides its member health centers with information, tools, and resources needed to deliver high-quality health care services to patients across California-especially millions of low-income, uninsured, and underserved residents.
-CPCA members care for one in seven Californians, provide nearly 60,000 jobs, and generate a statewide economic impact of more than \$8 billion annually, including \$1.1 billion in total tax revenue.
+For 25 years, the California Primary Care Association (CPCA) has worked to promote access to quality, affordable, and comprehensive health care services in communities across the state.
+As the representative group for more than 1,300 nonprofit community health centers, CPCA provides its member health centers with the information, tools, and resources needed to deliver high-quality health care services to patients across California, including millions of low-income, uninsured, and underserved residents.
+CPCA member health centers care for one in seven Californians, provide nearly 60,000 jobs, and generate an economic impact of more than \$8 billion annually, including \$1.1 billion in total tax revenue.

-Through its 501(c)4 organization CaliforniaHealth+ Advocates, CPCA also serves as an intellectual and advocacy partner for its member health centers and their leaders on issues related to healthcare reform and care delivery.
-CaliforniaHealth+ Advocates also leads local, state, and federal advocacy efforts to advance policies that strengthen the health care system, public health, and the healthcare safety net.
+CPCA, through its advocacy organization California- Health+ Advocates, also serves as an intellectual and advocacy partner for its member health centers and their leaders on issues related to health care reform and care delivery.
+They lead local, state, and federal advocacy efforts to advance policies to strengthen the healthcare system, public health, and the healthcare safety net.